squintz-dev/floki/README.md

 This repository does not contain the full source code of Floki OS for security and legal reasons.
 It intentionally provides only limited, non-enforcing components intended to demonstrate the MOSI (Modular Operating System Internals) architecture, design philosophy, and development model.
 The code in this file is intentionally readable.

+This repo might, in the future, host the actual source code of the entire OS.